microsoft/botframework-cli/packages/luis/README.md

   $ bf luis:build

 OPTIONS
-  -f, --force                      Force write dialog and settings files -h, --help                       show CLI help
+  -f, --force                      If --dialog flag is provided, overwirtes relevant dialog file -h, --help                       show CLI help
-  -i, --in=in                      Lu file or folder --authoringKey=authoringKey      (required) LUIS authoring key --botName=botName                Bot name --defaultCulture=defaultCulture  Culture code for the content.
+  -i, --in=in                      Lu file or folder -o, --out=out                    Output file or folder name.
+If not specified, current directory will be used as output --authoringKey=authoringKey      (required) LUIS authoring key --botName=botName                Bot name --defaultCulture=defaultCulture  Culture code for the content.
 Infer from .lu if available.
 Defaults to en-us